juniorxxue/applicative-intersection-semantics/thoughts-of-merge-app.md

 How snow's type system deal with `succ ,, not 4` , I guess it should be `((succ ,, not) : (Int -> Int)) 4`.

-typed reduction should should appear at this place too.
+So, typed reduction should should appear at this place too.

 like `Int |- \x. x ,, (3 : Int) --> \x. x`